ttlequals0/autovpn/README.md

 # Overview

 Script that allows the easy creation of OpenVPN endpoints in any AWS region.
 To create a VPN endpoint is done with a single command takes ~3 minutes.
 It will create the proper security groups.
 It spins up a tagged ec2  instance  and configures OpenVPN software.
 Once instance is configured an OpenVPN configuration file is downloaded and ready to use.
 There is also functionality to see which instances are running in which region and ability to terminate the instance when done.
 Additional functionality includes specifying instance type, generate ssh keypairs, specify custom ami, change login user and more to come.

 [![asciicast](https://asciinema.org/a/102869.png)](https://asciinema.org/a/102869)

 Use Case
   * Create on demand OpenVPN Endpoints in AWS that can easily be destroyed after done only pay for what you use.

+AWS does not [charge for stopped instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html), but it is worth checking to make sure this is still true.

 Dependencies:

 1. Install boto by running:
 	<pre><addr>pip install boto</pre></addr>
 2. Install paramiko by running:
 	<pre><addr>pip install paramiko</pre></addr>
 3. Ensure that you have an AWS .credentials file by running:
 	<pre><addr>vi ~/.aws/credentials</pre></addr>
 	Then type in the following and add your keys (remove parenthesis):
 	<pre><code>